Juneteenth: Exploring Its Historical Significance and Celebrating with Purpose

 Kalinag-TM_sm.jpg

-• Tonya Fitzpatrick, Esq., is a co-founder of World Footprints, a social impact travel media company that she runs with her husband, Ian.
-She is an award-winning journalist, global public speaker, and three-time TEDx presenter who has written for several prominent publications including the Miami Herald, AAA World, The Lens and Island Soul.
-Recognized as Black Travel Journalists of the Year alongside Ian, Tonya serves on several travel industry boards, including SATW, The Explorers Club (DC chapter), NATJA, and JourneyWoman.
-She has also been appointed to the Maryland Tourism Development Board by Governor Wes Moore.
+Tonya Fitzpatrick, Esq., is co-founder of World Footprints, an award-winning social impact travel media company.
+An accomplished journalist and global speaker, she's a three-time TEDx presenter whose work has appeared in publications including the Miami Herald, AAA World, The Lens, and Island Soul.
+Recognized alongside husband Ian as Black Travel Journalists of the Year, Tonya serves on several travel industry boards and was appointed by Governor Wes Moore to the Maryland Tourism Development Board.
+She is the author of an upcoming book for Kogan Page on stewardship and sustainability practices.